algernhon/raspiot/README.md

 wget https://raw.githubusercontent.com/algernhon/raspiot-launcher/master/config.py
 ```

-Start.sh: Start the application in a screen window
+`Start.sh`: Start the application in a screen window

-Update: Stop, download the latest version and relaunch the app
+`Update.sh`: Stop, download the latest version and relaunch the app

-Config: This is the config file you need to change if you use those 3 files.
+`Config.py`: This is the config file you need to change if you use those 3 files.
 This one will be copied into your Raspio folder every time you update the app.

 Give them the permission to be executed:
 ```